SapienzaNLP/ewiser/README.md

 # EWISER
 ## Code coming soon!
-This repo will host the code for our ACL 2020 paper, *Breaking Through the 80\% Glass Ceiling: {R}aising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information*, by Michele Bevilacqua and Roberto Navigli.
+This repo will host the code for our ACL 2020 paper, *Breaking Through the 80% Glass Ceiling: Raising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information*, by Michele Bevilacqua and Roberto Navigli.
 Stay tuned!

 ## Reference
 ```